What’s in Season – March Produce and Recipes

 Brassicas and leafy greens

-Arugula – Otherwise known as garden rocket or rocket salad, arugula’s peppery taste makes it a welcome part of an early spring salad, included in a sandwich, used as a garnish, sautéed to perfection, or turned into a delicious arugula pesto.
+Arugula – Otherwise known as garden rocket or rocket salad, arugula’s peppery taste makes it a welcome part of an early spring arugula salad, included in a sandwich or used as a garnish.
+You can also make sautéed arugula or turn it into a delicious arugula pesto.

 View Recipe